Jubilee Nunnallee 5/11/2019

 McHugh and Mayor also make several other erroneous claims in their paper, such as homosexuality not being supported by scientific evidence, that homosexuality is likely due to early childhood trauma and sexual abuse, and that gender identity is not supported by scientific evidence.
 Of course, none of this is true.
 Here is a link to a blog from transgender activist Cakeworld that lists over 90 separate scientific peer-review articles on how hormones ‘alone’ affect sexual orientation and gender identity.
 I could continue but everything else he claims in this study is just visceral and mean spirited.
 Again, to date McHugh has no clinical experience with gender nonconforming patients.
 He has only ever published ‘meta-studies’ that cites others work which he intentionally misrepresents.
 It’s important to note that despite his tenor and influence JHU has also publicly distanced themselves from McHugh’s bigoted crusade.
 Ronald J. Daniels, the current JHU President, has reaffirmed their commitment to Queer studies and supportive treatment.
 In 2017, JHU has even reopened a NEW transgender surgical treatment center that McHugh closed nearly 40 years prior.
 I take some satisfaction in that he is still alive to see it.

 If I could speak on McHughs character for a moment I would say McHugh displays a type of cognitive bias known as crank magnetism.
 The term was coined by psychologist and scientific blogger Mark Hoofnagle.
 In his discussion of denialism Hoofnagle describes people that tend to believe in pseudoscience that more often have a disposition towards similar beliefs with the same biased thinking pattern.
 Put simply, McHughs conclusions do not accurately address any of the scientific research on gender nor sexuality.
-From reading his papers you will immediately be struck with a strong sense of an emotionally charged character with a demonic tone.
-He seems deeply entrenched in his bigoted viewpoints.
+From reading his papers you will immediately be struck by an emotionally charged character with a demonic tone.
+McHugh is deeply entrenched in his bigoted viewpoints.
 The flawed data he misrepresents displays a profound use of confirmation bias — cherry-picking any information in support of his claims.
-There is absolutely no evidence to support any of McHughs erroneous claims which leaves his arguments nothing more than conjecture.
-McHugh has made a career out of pimping his credentials to promote a conservative agenda.
-His true profession is that of a charlatan, a political pundit, who no longer cares about substance nor academic integrity.
-To the best of my knowledge he has made no effort to distance himself from any of his previous outlandish claims.
-Given the available information it is clear that McHugh should never be cited nor taken seriously as a mental health expert.
-He has disgraced himself and his academic profession.
+There is absolutely no evidence to support any of McHughs erroneous claims, which leaves his arguments nothing more than conjecture.
+McHugh has made a career out of pimping his credentials to promote his conservative agenda.
+His true profession is that of a political charlatan — a political pundit who no longer cares about substance nor academic integrity.
+To the best of my knowledge he has made no effort to distance himself from his previous outlandish claims.
+Given what available information we have, it should be obvious to anyone that McHugh has tarnished his credibility.
+He has disgraced himself, and more perversely, his entire academic profession.